billstclair/elm-jsmaze/Persistence.md

 A `Board` is persisted separately from its `Player`s.
 This is so that not much needs to be written when a player moves.

 `Board.id` is world global.
-It is created by appending the date and time with an option index, to make it unique.
+It is created by appending the date and time with an optional index, to make it unique.

     "2018-03-27T23:29:03"
     "2018-03-27T23:29:03-2"

-A persistent board key is "B:" prepended to the board id:
+A persisted board key is "B:" prepended to the board id:

     "B:2018-03-27T23:29:03"
     "B:2018-03-27T23:29:03-2"